Lay Me Down in Sheets of Linen

 Commentary

 “Lay me down in sheets of linen,” sings Elton John in his classic 1971 song “Tiny Dancer.”
 The words suggest luxury, comfort, calm, and healing after a busy day.
-Bernie Taupin wrote the lyrics as an homage to his new wife but with the linen reference, he taps into a deep history extending back tens of thousands of years.
+Bernie Taupin wrote the lyrics as an homage to his new wife, but with the linen reference, he taps into a deep history extending back tens of thousands of years.

 Linen was the luxury fabric long before cotton took its place in the 19th century.
-Made from the flax plant, it had firm strands that were fashioned into many uses, among which sheets.
+Made from the flax plant, it had firm strands that were fashioned into many uses, among which are sheets.
 Linen is foundational in our history.
 The etymological root is linum, Latin for flax.
 From that we get the word line (the strands used to make a line on the wall), lining (for the inside part of clothing), and even lingerie, originally for underclothing.

 It is the fabric of pharaohs and princes, and also mummies, which is why their wrappings are so durable.
 In addition, the body of Jesus was likely wrapped in linen, the very fabric of the Shroud of Turin.
 That’s two millennia of durability.

 A friend uses linen sheets handed down in the family.
 Attempting to trace their original purchase, she isolated the year 1932.
 They have been in use since then with no decay, a startling fact for those who are used to buying new cotton sheets every few years.
-Yes, they cost twice as much but they will be the only sheets you ever need to own, and then you can hand them down to the kids and theirs.
+Yes, they cost twice as much, but they will be the only sheets you ever need to own, and then you can hand them down to the kids, and theirs.

 No question that the Founding Fathers slept on linen.
 Linen was also the most common bedsheet in all medical facilities for centuries, in part because it has the reputation for its healing properties.